SOUMYA-SALONI/Bank-Marketing/README.md

 2. test.csv : Use the trained model to predict whether a new set of clients will subscribe the term deposit.

 Tools and Algorithms Used for Analysis:
-Python
+1.Python
-Numpy
+2.Numpy
-Pandas
+3.Pandas
-Seaborn
+4.Seaborn
-Logistic Regression
+5.Logistic Regression
-Decision Tree Classifier
+6.Decision Tree Classifier